mknutsen/mknutsen/README.md

-I really like music and programming and its great when  I do both
+music and programming go together dont you think?